project-koku/koku-data-selector/docs/azure/azure.rst

 4. Create billing export
     a.
 See section 1.3 `here <https://access.redhat.com/documentation/en-us/cost_management_service/2023/html/adding_a_microsoft_azure_source_to_cost_management/assembly-adding-azure-sources#configuring-an-azure-daily-export-schedule_adding-an-azure-source>`_ during creation select a storage account or create a new one.
     b.
-Make a note of the storage account in use for the cost export **Required** for function
+Make a note of the storage account, container name, export dir and export name **Required** for function

 5. Setup function to post reports